espoirMur/my-blog-gastby/content/blog/applying-to-uk-lessons/index.md

 I am from DR Congo, and I graduated from ULPGL in Goma, Eastern Congo; and as you may guess, I did my undergraduate studies in French.
 I did what we called Polytechnic and graduated in Genie Electrique et Informati­que, which is an equivalent of a Bachelor’s degree in Electrical Engineering and Computer science.
 As I spent six years in undergraduates studies, I thought it was a master’s degree, but I am sure it was not.

 I didn't graduate with distinction despite finishing some years with 72 %.
 I finished my last year with 64%, which was not a distinction.
 On average, my grades were around 67% which was an equi­valent of 2:2 degree in the UK or second class.

+I think if I had the same grades in the UK , I would have been a first class degree.
+However since I came from a poor ranking country , the universities in the UK considered the degree  as second class.
+I learned this a bit late , but you can check the [following article](https://www.westminster.ac.uk/sites/default/public-files/general-documents/overseas-academic-qualifications-equivalency-chart.pdf) for the equivalences per country.

 On top of my undergraduate, I had around five years of experience as a software engineer.
 I also had some Machine Learning experience acquired via community work and personal projects.
 I got the chance to participate in a research paper that got published, [Masakhane's paper](https://arxiv.org/abs/2003.11529).
 By the time I was applying, I was working on another paper that was not yet published.